FAQ (Frequently Asked Questions)

 Please refer to the following page.

 A5.
-It is possible to read the data.
+It is possible to load the data.

-When cmox is loaded into Cubism3, the order of the parts palette is forced to be reversed.
+When a cmox file is loaded into Cubism 3, the order of the Parts palette is forced to be reversed.

 In addition, IDs, etc. can be used without modification in accordance with script support in 3.X or later.

 Therefore, the ID has been changed to the following specifications.